 Figure 6.
 A program that computes the dot product of two vectors.

-In this program, we assumed that the memory addresses of the first elements of vectors A and B are e00 and f00, respectively, while the value n and the final dot product are at df0 and df4.
 Note that the program ends by continuously looping on the last Branch instruction.
 If instead we wanted to pass control to debugging software, we could replace this br instruction with the break instruction.

 The program includes the assembler directive